akaia-io/nova/README.md

 # AKAIA Nova

-An alternative implementation of NEAR BOS gateway
+An alternative implementation of the Blockchain Operating System concept.

 ## Development